sandumjacob/burp-garak/README.md

 # burp-garak
-Burpsuite Extension that lets you test LLMs over REST via Garak in the Burp UI.
+Burpsuite Extension that lets you test LLMs with the Garak REST generator using the Burp UI

 This version currently only generates the garak.json file from a Burpsuite request and response that can be used with the REST generator in Garak.

 ## How it works
+Uses the Burpsuite Montoya API to extend Burpsuite.

 Uses the Garak REST Generator: https://reference.garak.ai/en/latest/garak.generators.rest.html

 ## Usage